pinskylab/how_we_work/working_agreement.md

 6. Facilitate a diverse environment
 - Be open to others perspectives, engage with them, and be willing to revise your own
 - Empathize - put yourself in others’ shoes
-- We commit to a discussion of an article written by Black, Indigenous, People-of-Color (BIPOC) authors at least once a semester during lab meetings
+- To specifically amplify the work of Black, Indigenous, People-of-Color (BIPOC) researchers, we've committed to
-    - All lab members are encouraged to lead a discussion
+    - Discussing an article written by a BIPOC author at least once a semester during lab meetings.
+Everyone is encouraged to lead a discussion
-- Prioritize the citation of BIPOC authors in our work, in order to amplify underrepresented science and voices
+    - Prioritize the citation of BIPOC authors in our writings
-- When attending a conference, please attend talk by BIPOC scientists
-    - please add the names of the speakers you enjoyed to [our spreadsheet](https://docs.google.com/spreadsheets/d/1gHCUjD8gw1N8tTPhWbM_sNoSaBKFHPLEs7gQ9MFpcAo/edit#gid=0) to use as inspiration for future seminar invitations and paper discussions
+    - Attend talks by BIPOC scientists at conferences and add the names of the speakers you enjoyed to [our spreadsheet](https://docs.google.com/spreadsheets/d/1gHCUjD8gw1N8tTPhWbM_sNoSaBKFHPLEs7gQ9MFpcAo/edit#gid=0) to use as inspiration for future seminar invitations and paper discussions
+     - Acknowledge our occupation of land historically used by the [Lenni-Lenape tribe](htts://nanticoke-lenape.info).
+Some of us are contributing as annual members of the Friends of the Nanticoke Lenni-Lenape.
+     - We will have biannual lab meetings to discuss our progress/shortcomings in Diversity, Equity, Inclusion & Belonging, led by Malin
 7. Take calculated risks
 - Be willing to fail, and know that failure is accepted and expected - learn from your mistakes
 - Normalize mistakes and failure for you and your peers
 - Be patient and measured in your decisions (consider costs and benefits, and solicit advice and others opinions)
 8. Share your science & help others do science too!
-- Participate in or organize at least one community service/outreach event per semester
+- Everyone is encouraged but not required to participate in a community service/outreach event each semester
-    - If you are having trouble finding an opportunity please reach out to the EcoGSA Outreach Chair or others in the lab
-9. Contribute to the Friends of the Nanticoke Lenni-Lenape Organizational Membership Fee!
-- Suggested contribution is $10 per person
-- Please contact Malin if you would like to contribute
-- Annual membership will be renewed each September [click to learn more](https://nanticoke-lenape.info/friends.htm)
-10. Be aware of your blindspots and biases!
+9. Be aware of your blindspots and biases!
 - Be open to criticism
 - Speak out compassionately and respectfully on behalf of others and your own wellbeing
 - Make an effort to suggest imporovements to lab culture